ozzuu/kardy/readme.md

 - [ ] Add categories to cards
   - [ ] Card selection separated by categories with `<optgroup>` HTML element
+- [ ] Suggestion of already informed players at new bet player field

 ## License